Erasmus Plus

 Erasmus Plus prioritises participation of people with fewer opportunities by reason of their economic, educational, social or other circumstances.
 The programme helps build the capacity of the education sector to meet the changing skills needs of the 21st century economy.
 Its core thematic priorities such as the green transition, digital innovation, social inclusion, and participation in democratic life align closely with current UK government policies

-The decision at the May 2025 EU-UK Summit to work towards the re-entry of the UK into the programme is warmly welcomed.
-This will be an important step forward both for education and skills development in the UK and for our political, economic and cultural relationships with other countries.
+The government has confirmed that the UK will re-enter the programme in 2027.
+This decision has been warmly and widely welcomed.
+This is an important step forward both for education and skills development in the UK and for our political, economic and cultural relationships with other countries.
 By enhancing young people’s education, employability and civic engagement, Erasmus Plus will help build a safer, fairer and more prosperous society.

 Download the campaign report